-Anh Bui (1993) is a San Francisco-based visual artist and curator.
-Born in Hanoi, Vietnam, and traveling to the United States at the age of 10, Anh uses art to confront his trans-cultural experiences, and place these experiences within a wider sociopolitical and cultural context.
-The resulting bodies of work investigate and subvert dominant narratives concerning nationhood, race, the immigrant experience, and masculinity.
+Anh Ha Bui (1993) (any pronouns) is a visual artist and curator currently based in Houston.
+Born in Hanoi, Vietnam, and traveling to the United States at the age of 10, Anh uses art to investigate their body, experiences, and desires as they falls into tension with dominant constructions of nationhood, race, gender, and neurotypicality.

-Anh received his Master’s Degree in Museum Studies at San Francisco State University (SFSU) in Fall 2017, with a focus on Curation and Education.
-His final thesis is titled “Arts and Society: How Vietnamese Independent Arts Organizations Serve and Impact Communities.”
+Anh received their Master’s Degree in Museum Studies at San Francisco State University (SFSU) in Fall 2017, with a focus on Curation and Education.
+Their final thesis is titled “Arts and Society: How Vietnamese Independent Arts Organizations Serve and Impact Communities.”

-Anh received his B.A in Studio Arts at SFSU with a dual emphasis on Sculpture and Painting in 2014.
-He has exhibited with the de Young Museum, Kearny Street Workshop, 111 Minna Gallery, Incline Gallery, and Intersection for the Arts.
-Between 2018-2019, he was a Curatorial Resident at SOMArts, a part of Root Division’s Curatorial Committee, and a member of Kearny Street Workshop’s APAture Curatorial Committee.
+Anh received their B.A in Studio Arts at SFSU with a dual emphasis on Sculpture and Painting in 2014.
+They has exhibited with the de Young Museum, Kearny Street Workshop, Á Space, and Intersection for the Arts.
+Between 2018-2019, they was a Curatorial Resident at SOMArts, a part of Root Division’s Curatorial Committee, and a member of Kearny Street Workshop’s APAture Curatorial Committee.

 Anh has resided and produced most of his work on land stewarded by the Muwekma Ohlone people (San Francisco, CA) and land originally stewarded by the Tāp Pīlam Coahuiltecan and the Sana band (Cypress, TX).